Agriculture Employment

 Idaho Jobs Forecast

-The Idaho Jobs Forecast analysis and research by the Idaho Department of Labor tracks the month-to-month rate of change in jobs.
+The Idaho Jobs Forecast analysis and research by the department tracks the month-to-month rate of change in jobs.
 The forecast is revised quarterly with data from the Quarterly Census of Employment and Wages (QCEW) and uses a mix of historical data, regional labor market knowledge and other economic variables from within and outside Idaho.

 Initial Claim